 - Accepting additional responsibilities to free colleagues from time consuming tasks.

 The Head of Department should consider nominations and compile a list of staff he/she supports for an ECP.
-The list (along with the supporting evidence) is then submitted by the end of March to the Divisional Head for consideration.

 Heads of Department should inform those individuals who have been put forward, explaining that a nomination is not a guarantee of success.